PoreddyPujareddy01/Digital-Music-Store-data-analysis-using-SQL/README.md

     number_of_songs DESC
 LIMIT 10;

-Q8 : Return all the track names that have a song length longer than the average song length.
+Q8: Return all the track names that have a song length longer than the average song length.
 Return the name and milliseconds for each track.
 Order by the song length with the longest songs listed first.

-SELECT * FROM TRACK;
-SELECT * FROM PLAYLIST_TRACK;

 SELECT
     name,